optospinlab/modularControl/README.md

  5. Suppose that we want to do a 11x11 pixel scan from 10um to 20um with the x piezo and 20um to 30um with the y micrometer.
 We will use `mcData`.
   1. Set `axes_ = {piezo, micro}`.
 This gives `mcData` the axes we want to scan over.
 Note that it is also sufficient to set `axes_ = {configP, configM}` as long as `configP.class = mcaDAQ` and `configM.class = mcaMicro`.
 If you want to really be obscene, `axes_ = {piezo, configM}` is also valid.
   2. Set `scans = {linspace(10, 20, 11), linspace(20, 30, 11)}`.
 These vectors contain all of the points that we will scan over, with the `i`th index of this cell array corresponding to the axis of the `i`th index of the cell array `axes_`.
 Note that one can input pretty crazy vectors whose entries are not-neccessarily equally spaced (although this is not reccommended because the 2D imaging method assumes equal spacing; the 1D imaging method, however, should display correctly).
   3. Set `inputs = {count}`.
 This gives `mcData` the input that we want to measure at each point of the scan.
-Note specifically that more inputs can be added as additional entries of the cell array (naturally).
+Note specifically that more `mcInput`s can be added as additional entries of the cell array (naturally).
 As with axes, using the `config` instead of the `mcInput` object is sufficient.
   4. Set `integrationTime = [time]` to the time `time` (in seconds) that we want to spend at each point. `time = .09` sounds reasonable for ~1 second X scans.
   5. Now call `data = mcData(axes_, scans, inputs, integrationTime)`.
 This gives an `mcData` object that is ready to scan.
  6. To scan, either